api-platform/docs/troubleshooting.md

 ### With Docker Toolbox on Windows

-If you get errors like the following when running `docker-compos up` on Windows:
+If you get errors like the following when running `docker-compose up` on Windows:

 ```
 ERROR: for web  Cannot create container for service web: Invalid bind mount spec "C:\\Users\\Kevin\\api-platform:/app:rw": Invalid volume specification: 'C:\Users\Kevin\api-platform:/app:rw'